Parents

 Student Responsibilities

-Once a student has applied and been accepted to a study abroad opportunity, they are expected to hand in all necessary materials by the appropriate deadlines, and to update their parents regularly with the information given to them by their program director.
+Once a student has applied and been accepted to a study abroad opportunity, they are expected to hand in all necessary materials by the appropriate deadlines, and to update their parents/guardians regularly with the information given to them by their program director.
 Program directors will hold workshops for accepted students, and will help each student with administrative planning and paperwork.
-It is up to the student, however, to make the necessary preparations for life overseas (familiarizing himself/herself with their host city and country, setting up a communication plan with family and friends, attending to financial matters, etc.) It is also expected that all students will maintain a high level of academic performance while abroad, and will abide by the rules and regulations of both Loyola University Maryland and their host universities.
+It is up to the student, however, to make the necessary preparations for life overseas (familiarizing themself with their host city and country, setting up a communication plan with family and friends, attending to financial matters, etc.) It is also expected that all students will maintain a high level of academic performance while abroad, and will abide by the rules and regulations of both Loyola University Maryland and their host universities.
 All disciplinary problems that occur abroad will be reported to Loyola University Maryland, and all students found to be in violation of Loyola’s rules and regulations while abroad will be subject to Loyola’s judicial process once they return.
 Host universities reserve the right to hold students to their own judicial process as well.
-The Office of International Programs reserves the right to pull any student from his or her program should they behave in a way that endangers themselves or others while abroad, or threatens the enjoyment or well-being of other participating students.
+The Office of International Programs reserves the right to pull any student from their program should they behave in a way that endangers themselves or others while abroad, or threatens the enjoyment or well-being of other participating students.

 There are staff members available at all times to help support students during each step of the study abroad process.
 Please encourage your student to contact us should they need specific assistance or advice at any time.